rpimaster/DexMate/README.md

 - **Real-Time Data**: Displays glucose levels and trends from Dexcom devices.
 - **Lightweight and Intuitive**: Minimal resource usage with a user-friendly design.
 - **Customizable**: Adjust settings to match your preferences.
+Read more about amazing DexMate features here: https://dex-mate.com

 ---